-The plaster and paint used in the walls of historic homes may possibly contain asbestos and lead, which are known to be toxic.
+The plaster and paint used in historic homes may possibly contain asbestos and lead, which are known to be toxic.
 This is why it is vital to test your home for their presence before anyone can start working on them.

 Professional asbestos testing will cost you $500 on average, while professional lead testing is a bit cheaper at $300 on average.
 This amount will only cover the actual testing, and not the necessary fixes in case your home is positive for lead and asbestos.